astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

     minimizing the distance between predicted line wavelengths and the nearest catalog lines.
 You need to provide estimated bounds for the wavelength and dispersion at the ``ref_pixel``.
 You can also adjust the size of the differential evolution population using the ``popsize`` argument.
-    Larger populatin size leads to a more robust solution, but also increases the optimization time.
+    A larger population generally yields a more robust solution but increases the optimization time.

     .. code-block:: python